Docking and Mooring

 If you are headed to a marina with limited docking stations, you may have to wait until stations open up.
 Be patient and courteous; approach only when you see an open station and have communicated your intention to other vessels that are departing and waiting.

 The direction of the wind and the flow of the water current have a huge impact on docking.

-If the wind is in your face, you will need to approach the dock at a steep angle (30°-45°) and swing the boat quickly.
-Secure the bow first, and then reverse until the sternrear portion of a vessel. swings in.
+If the wind is in your face, you should approach the dock at a steep angle (30°-45°) and swing the boat quickly.
+Secure the bow first, then reverse until the stern swings in.

-If the wind is at your back, you should approach the dock at a shallow angle (10°-20°), then stop the boat and allow the wind to drift the boat into the dock.
+If the wind is at your back, you should approach the dock at a shallow angle (10°-20°), and then stop the boat in order to allow the wind to drift the boat into the dock.